h365chen/socassess/docs/src/raw_test_case_outcomes.md

 # Displaying Raw Test Case Outcomes

-Being able to obtain the raw test case outcomes often aids automated assessment development.
-There are several approaches to obtain that information.
+Being able to obtain raw test case outcomes often aids in the development of automated assessments.
+There are several approaches to obtain this information.

-## `pytest` command
+## `pytest` Command

-socassess invokes pytest for test case outcomes internally, with a set of pre-defined pytest command line flags.
-Currently, socassess invoke pytest as
+`socassess` invokes `pytest` to obtain test case outcomes internally, using a set of pre-defined `pytest` command-line flags.
+Currently, `socassess` invokes `pytest` as follows:
-follows:

 ```bash
 pytest \